 Segmented Chart Insights: Pounds Matter

-When we segmented each top 10 finisher by weight, we discovered significant increases in production at certain specific weights.
+Next, we segmented the top 10 and bottom 10 finishers by weight, comparing each pound.
+The bottom 10 is defined as fantasy football finishers 41-50 each season.
+When we did this, we discovered significant increases in production at certain specific weights.
 Notably, 213 and 214 pounds showed the most significant increase in performance, hinting at a potential hard range.
 Additionally, around 196 pounds a smaller yet notable increase suggested a possible soft zone.

 Comparing Top and Bottom Performers